Published by Delacorte Books for Young Readers on September 1st 2015

 If you enjoy a YA romance with an ending that likes to throw everything you’ve ever believed out of the window, then this book is for you.
 If you prefer a serious YA contemporary focusing on dealing with severe health issues with a little romance on the side, then I’d advise you to avoid this.

-☛ In either case, if you suffer from SCID or any other rare disease, STAY THE HELL AWAY FROM THIS BOOK.
+☛ In either case, if you suffer from SCID or any other chronic illness, STAY THE HELL AWAY FROM THIS BOOK.
 And, of course, kick that disease’s ass if you can, and never allow it to bring you down, you beautiful people.